 Tie Dyed Paper

-Use this simple technique to add pattern to white tissue paper and paper towels which can be used in collages and wrapping packages.
+Use this simple technique to make Tie Dyed Paper and add pattern to white tissue paper and paper towels which can be used in collages and wrapping packages.
 Use dyed rice paper for covering books, boxes and even metal containers.
 You can even use it as a back ground for your own unique card.

 Food coloring--a set of assorted colors will dye about 12 sheets of tissue paper